ctrabajko/LinzAGeFleet/README.md

 - Simple operator panel listing **upcoming bookings** for the next 24 hours.
 - Shows key details (time, origin, destination, wheelchair count, assistance level).
+- Each booking is automatically assigned to one of **three demo e‑vans** using a simple load‑balancing dispatcher (fake dispatch).

 ---